 - No need to rely on 3rd party calendar tools, which can be restrictive in the data they collect

 Google Forms can be used to help streamline processes for operations departments when collecting employee time data.
-Staff complete the forms sent to them via Gmail, which are then automatically uploaded into a Google Sheet which uses formulas to calculate the number of hours worked per person, per day/week/month.
+Staff complete the forms sent to them via Gmail, which is then automatically uploaded into a Google Sheet which uses formulas to calculate the number of hours worked per person, per day/week/month.
 Managers are then able to review these hours and add further information, such as approving holidays, wages and updating rotas based on the real-time data being collected.

 - Keep all employee timesheet data secure in electronic format with complete revision history

-- Streamline wages and holidays by automatically calculating every employees daily working hours
+- Streamline wages and holidays by automatically calculating every employee’s daily working hours

 Finding the right candidates is an important issue for any organisation, and Google Forms can be used to help do just that.
-Forms can be created to detail the skills and experience required for each of the current vacancies, while allowing candidates to enter their own qualifications and personal information.
+Forms can be created to detail the skills and experience required for each of the current vacancies while allowing candidates to enter their own qualifications and personal information.
 An upload option also lets candidates upload their CV and covering letter directly into the form so that all the information for each individual is stored securely, with easy future access.
 Google Sheets can then also be used to display all of the responses to help managers compare and rank each candidate throughout the interview process.